gjermundgaraba/bjaanes.github.io/_posts/2015-04-26-picks-of-the-month-april-2015.md

 It can be anything from blog posts and software tools to books and techniques.

 <!--more-->
-This month&#8217;s picks are going to be a couple of things I have recently enjoyed quite a lot.
+This month's picks are going to be a couple of things I have recently enjoyed quite a lot.

 # #1 ng-conf 2015